Phased Retirement: Why Easing Into Retirement Might Be Your Best Move

 For employees

-One of the most appealing aspects of phased retirement is that it allows the employee to work towards their retirement over time rather than just stopping abruptly and being left with finding ways to fill their newly found forty hours per week, says Lawrence Sprung, CFP, founder and lead wealth advisor at Mitlin Financial.
+One of the most appealing aspects of phased retirement is that it allows employees to work towards their retirement over time rather than just stopping abruptly and being left with finding ways to fill their newly found forty hours per week, says Lawrence Sprung, CFP, founder and lead wealth advisor at Mitlin Financial.

 A gradual transition to full-time retirement: Phased retirement can make the transition from a full-time job to retirement smoother financially and emotionally.